thomas3577/deno-dependency-injector/README.md

 This module's aims to provide you with an extremely simple API, without any bells and whistles and the 100% test coverage that comes with such a minimal feature set.

-As such, this module allows you to
+**As such, this module allows you to:**

 - inject classes into other classes through their constructor
-- inject classes as singletons *or* inject a new instance of the class every time it is used
+- inject classes as singletons _or_ inject a new instance of the class every time it is used
 - override/replace certain injected classes (e.g. for replacing them with a mock for testing purposes)

 That's it.